KlaudiaHuk/Art_In_Motion/README.md

 # Art_In_Motion
-A creative repository for my animation projects - characters, objects, maps and motion experiments made with Blender and Krita.
-This is where my static art comes to life.
+Personal animation space featuring 2D and 3D assets created in Blender and Krita.
+Includes models, scenes, characters and short animated sequences.